 Popular Career Options

-Many graduates of a combined degree program in veterinary medicine secure employment with universities, government agencies and biomedical research facilities.
-Possible careers include:
+Many graduates of a combined degree program in veterinary medicine secure employment with universities, government agencies, and biomedical research facilities.
+Possible careers include professor of veterinary medicine, veterinary medicine research scientist, and biomedical research scientist.

 Continuing Education Information